Sirillion/smxmenuchangelog/README.md

   - `Optional Modlets` has been added to the News Screen.
 It will update when a new version of the optional modlets are released and you can click it to go directly to the download area.
   - Warnings for missing `SMXcore` or `Quartz` which without SMX will not work.
 They show up in the News Screen as a warning and on the Main Menu as an icon.
 Mouseover to see the message.
 - News Screen button added to the Main Menu.
+- The Popup Message Box has been modded to fit the SMXmenu theme / feel.

 ### CHANGES:
 - The old changelog system has been completely re-written and integrated into the new `News Screen`.